Weight Lifting for Cycling

 - Sprinters should follow a weight program for at least 2 years to develop the muscle adaptations necessary for sprint power.

-- Masters athletes benefit from resistance to prevent age-related declines in performance
+- Masters athletes benefit from resistance training to prevent age-related declines in performance

 - Resistance training needs to be speed specific and has accompanying neuromuscular work coupled to the gym workouts.